TanStack/query/README.md

     - This predicate function will be called for every single query in the cache and be expected to return truthy for queries that are `found`.
     - The `exact` option has no effect with using a function
 - `exact: Boolean`
   - If you don't want to search queries inclusively by query key, you can pass the `exact: true` option to return only the query with the exact query key you have passed.
-Don't remember to destructure it out of the array!
+Remember to destructure it out of the array!
 - `throwOnError: Boolean`
   - When set to `true`, this function will throw if any of the query refetch tasks fail.
 - `force: Boolean`